alkhameri/riscv-core-verilog/README.md

 A small, educational RISC-V core written in Verilog.
 This repository contains RTL in `rtl/` and testbenches in `sim/`.

-This README tells you how to simulate the design with Verilator and ModelSim, and how to program the DE10-Lite (Quartus).
+This README tells you how to simulate the design with Verilator and ModelSim, and how to program the DE10-Lite (in Quartus).
 It also includes troubleshooting tips and how to get Quartus to actually initialize M9K block RAMs.

 ---